Getting started

 You can call [**BindEvent()**](/documentation/functions/bind-event.md) or [**UnbindEvent()**](/documentation/functions/unbind-event.md) from anywhere!

-1. Implement the OnEventCalled() or OnEventTagCalled() function from the Interface
+3. Implement the [**`OnEventCalled()`**](/documentation/functions/on-event-called.md) or [**`OnEventTagCalled()`**](/documentation/functions/on-event-called.md) function from the Interface

 **Header file:**